Should You Pay For Business Expenses With A Line Of Credit Or A Credit Card?

 The differences between revolving lines of credit and credit cards are a bit more subtle.
 For starters, a line of credit often comes with more fees than does a credit card.
 You may, for example, have to pay a monthly or annual fee to keep your line of credit open.
 While some credit cards (particularly business credit cards) do come with annual fees, it’s not hard to find ones that don’t.
 Some lines of credit will also charge a fee every time you make a withdrawal.

 Though it will vary from case to case, you can also generally get a higher credit limit through a line of credit than with a credit card.
-Both credit cards and lines of credit come in secured (requiring collateral) and unsecured forms, though you’d only want to go the secured credit card route if poor credit keeps you from qualifying for a traditional card.
+That said, some business-specific credit cards are known for allotting higher credit limits than their consumer counterparts — potentially making this point moot depending on your business situation.

-While both financial products usually feature monthly payments on your outstanding balance, some alternative lenders offering lines of credit may expect weekly or daily payments deducted from your business savings or checking account.
+You will usually need to make monthly payments on your outstanding balance for both financial products.
+However, some alternative lenders offering lines of credit may expect weekly or daily payments deducted from your business savings or checking account.
+It is very rare for credit card issuers to require payments much shorter than a month apart.

 Note that it’s a lot easier to get a credit card than a line of credit, although getting an elite credit card can be challenging in its own right if your credit history isn’t great.